abhiTronix/vidgear/README.md

 ## WebGear

-> *WebGear is a powerful [ASGI](https://asgi.readthedocs.io/en/latest/) Video-streamer API, that is built upon [Starlette](https://www.starlette.io/) - a lightweight ASGI framework/toolkit, which is ideal for building high-performance asyncio services.*
+> *WebGear is a powerful [ASGI](https://asgi.readthedocs.io/en/latest/) Video-Broadcaster API ideal for transmitting video-frames from a single source to multiple recipients via the browser.*

-WebGear API provides a highly extensible and flexible asyncio wrapper around [Starlette][starlette] ASGI application, and provides easy access to its complete framework.
-Thereby, WebGear API can flexibly interact with the Starlette's ecosystem of shared middleware and mountable applications, and its various [Response classes](https://www.starlette.io/responses/), [Routing tables](https://www.starlette.io/routing/), [Static Files](https://www.starlette.io/staticfiles/), [Templating engine(with Jinja2)](https://www.starlette.io/templates/), etc.
+WebGear API provides a highly extensible and flexible async wrapper around [**Starlette**][starlette]'s ASGI application and provides easy access to its complete framework.
+WebGear can flexibly interact with Starlette's ecosystem of shared middleware, mountable applications, [Response classes](https://www.starlette.io/responses/), [Routing tables](https://www.starlette.io/routing/), [Static Files](https://www.starlette.io/staticfiles/), [Templating engine(with Jinja2)](https://www.starlette.io/templates/), etc.

-In layman's terms, WebGear can acts as powerful **Video Streaming Server** that transfers live video-frames to any web browser on a network.
-It addition to this, WebGear API also provides a special internal wrapper around [VideoGear](#videogear), which itself provides internal access to both [CamGear](#camgear) and [PiGear](#pigear) APIs thereby granting it exclusive power for streaming frames incoming from any device/source, such as streaming [Stabilization enabled Video][stabilize_webgear_doc] in real-time.
+In layman's terms, WebGear acts as a powerful **Video Broadcaster** that transmits live video-frames to any web-browser in the network.
+Additionally, WebGear API also provides a special internal wrapper around [VideoGear](#videogear), which itself provides internal access to both [CamGear](#camgear) and [PiGear](#pigear) APIs, thereby granting it exclusive power of broadcasting frames from any incoming stream.

 **Below is a snapshot of a WebGear Video Server in action on the Mozilla Firefox browser:**